 Dr. McDougal has 20 years of experience as a practicing school psychologist, and has considerable experience consulting students with academic and behavioral problems and conducting staff development for educators.
 He has conducted well over 200 training seminars at state and national forums in the areas of academic and behavioral assessment/intervention, and the implementation of response to intervention (RTI) models in the schools to improve the academic, behavioral, and socio-emotional functioning of students.
 Dr. McDougal also has a considerable record of scholarly publication, including two recently released co-authored books entitled A Practitioner’s Guide to Functional Assessment and Behavior Intervention Planning in the Schools (McDougal, Chafouleas, & Waterman, 2006), and RTI in Practice: A Practical Guide to Implementing Effective Evidenced-Based Interventions in Your Schools” (McDougal, Graney, Wright, & Ardoin, 2009).
 In addition, he has published peer-reviewed articles in School Psychology Review, School Psychology Quarterly, Psychology in the Schools, the Canadian Journal of School Psychology, and the Communique.
 Achilles N. Bardos, Ph.D.

-Achilles N. Bardos, Ph.D., graduated from Ohio State University and is a Professor in the School of Applied Psychology and Counselor Education at the University of Northern Colorado.
+Achilles N. Bardos, Ph.D., graduated from Ohio State University and is a professor in the Department of School Psychology at the University of Northern Colorado.
 Dr. Bardos’ teaching and research interests include educational and psychological assessment, program evaluation, and computer applications in psychology.
 He has published many articles and book chapters, and presented over 100 papers and workshops at national and international conferences.

 Dr. Bardos holds an appointment as Senior Research Scientist with the Devereux Foundation, where he assisted with the development of the Devereux Scales of Mental Disorders, the Devereux School Behavior Rating Scale, the Devereux Early Childhood Assessment, and most recently, the Devereux Early Childhood Behavior Rating Scale.